vteja11/SpendAnalyzer/README.md

 ## Steps To Run
 ```
+After building the project, you can run the project with below command

 > java -jar <path to SpendAnalyzer/target/SoftwareSpendReporter-1.0.jar file> <Input Csv File Path>

 Example

-In the root directory of the project (you will be able to see "src" folder in the root directory)e
+In the root directory of the project (you will be able to see "src" folder in the root directory)

 > java -jar target/SoftwareSpendReporter-1.0.jar src/test/resources/softwarespendtest6.csv